nmartin198/pyHS2MF6/docsrc/case_study.rst

 |

+.. note:: The case study models were derived solely for use in testing
+    coupled mode simulation.
+Consequently, there was not an existing HSPF or MODFLOW 6 model available for the test case.
+As a result, the case study focuses on pyHS2MF6 implementation and simulation rather than on the study site.

+|

 .. caution:: It is assumed for this test case that the user is an expert
     user of both :abbr:`HSPF (Hydrological Simulation Program – FORTRAN)` and MODFLOW 6.